getify/You-Dont-Know-JS/scope-closures/ch6.md

 So far our focus has been on explaining the mechanics of how scopes and variables work.
 With that foundation firmly in place, our attention now rises to a higher level of thinking: the decisions and patterns we apply across the whole program.

-First, we're going to look at how and why we should be using the scope of blocks to organize our program's variables, specifically to reduce their scope over-exposure.
+To begin, we're going to look at how and why we should be using different levels of scope (functions and blocks) to organize our program's variables, specifically to reduce scope over-exposure.

 ## Least Exposure